macatwork/notes/SQL/CRUD Application.md

 # All is done except list_id doesn't show and

 ## 12. CRUD on a List of To-Do

 ### Challenge yourself

     * Create a list: Implement a create list form, similar to the To-Do Item.
     * Update a list (and all children of the list.)
     * Delete a list: make the lists deletable, similar to the remove a todo.

 ## 13. Many-To-Many Relationships - Part 1

 In one-to-many relationships, the foreign key is established on the child model.

-In many-to-many a special association table exists to join the two tables together, storing two foreign keys that link to the two foreign tabes that have r elationship with each other.
+In many-to-many a special association table exists to join the two tables together, storing two foreign keys that link to the two foreign tables that have relationships with each other.

 ## 14. Many-To-Many Relationships - Part 2

 To setup many-to-many in SQLAlchemy

 1. Define an association table using `Table` from SQLAlchemy